-When a PCIe Translation Request is received, the DTI_ATS_TRANS_REQ fields should be driven as shown in Table 5-1:
+When a PCIe Translation Request is received, the DTI_ATS_TRANS_REQ fields should be driven as shown in Table 4-1:

-Table 5-1 PCIe Translation Request mapping to DTI_ATS_TRANS_REQ
+Table 4-1 PCIe Translation Request mapping to DTI_ATS_TRANS_REQ

-DTI_ATS_TRANS_REQ field Value SID SID[15:0] is the Requester ID, also known as BDF (Bus, Device, Function).
-Higher-order bits of SID uniquely identify the PCIe segment in the StreamID space that is used by the SMMU. nW This field is NW.
-SSV If the request has a PASID TLP prefix, this field is 1.
+DTI_ATS_TRANS_REQ field Value SID SID[15:0] is the Requester ID, otherwise known as BDF (Bus, Device, Function).
+Higher-order bits of SID uniquely identify the PCIe segment in the StreamID space that is used by the SMMU.
+CXL ^a This field is CXL_src. nW This field is NW.
+SSV If the PCIe Translation Request has a PASID, this field is 1.
 Otherwise, this field is 0.
-PnU If the request has a PASID TLP prefix, this field is Priv.
-Otherwise, this field is 0.
-InD If the request has a PASID TLP prefix, this field is Exe.
-Otherwise, this field is 0.
-SSID If the request has a PASID TLP prefix, this field is PASID.
+PnU If the PCIe Translation Request has a PASID, this field is Priv.
 Otherwise, this field is 0.